LANdrew12/Step-by-Step-Setup-of-Linux-Ubuntu-JupyterHub/README.md

 # Step-by-step-Linux-JupyterHub
-This guide is meant to help new users to deploy JupyterHub for the first time on a brand new machine.
+This guide is meant to help new users deploy a JupyterHub server for the first time on a brand new machine.
 It will start from the installation of linux and go to setting up a safe and secure way to set up a home based server with remote access.
 The machine that is being used is a custom built computer and the specs will be listed at the bottom of this guide.

 # Setting up Linux for the first time
 Before getting started it is important to know the risks involved in a venture like this.
 Make sure all data is backed up on a separate device if it is important.